smaffulli/blog/_posts/2021-05-12-kubernetes-cost-management.md

 2. Navigate to [http://localhost:9090](http://localhost:9090).
 3. Explore.

-Let kubecost run for a couple of hours before taking a full tour so that there is enough data in the system to populate all fields.
+Let Kubecost run for a couple of hours before taking a full tour so that there is enough data in the system to populate all fields.

 When moving to production, you can expose Kubecost via [ingress](https://docs.kubecost.com/getting-started#basic-auth), SAML, or other mechanism that meets your security requirements.
 This is similar to how you might give access to other resources, such as a Jenkins UI.

 ## Setup Tips

 Kubecost integrates with most Identity providers (such as Google Auth) and also supports SAML-based authentication.
 All of this can be configured in the Helm values file.
 Kubecost uses Prometheus [alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for alert delivery.
-If you already have an instance of *alertmanager* running, you can configure its endpoint in the Helm values file and kubecost can use that for alert notifications.
+If you already have an instance of *alertmanager* running, you can configure its endpoint in the Helm values file and Kubecost can use that for alert notifications.

 ```
   notifications: